Sombrero64/MiniScript/README.md

 5. The dollar sign must be at the beginning of the entry in order to call a variable.
 6. Comments uses number sign (`#`), and it must be at the beginning of the line.

 Ever scene I got started programming, I wanted my own language.
 I only made this to improve my interpreter programming skills, and this is my first interpreter I ever wrote for an actual language.
-You can learn MiniScript on [every command available](https://github.com/Sombrero64/MiniScript/blob/main/guides/commands.md).

 ```
 set number 0